Kerry Wood, M.Ed. (Young Children’s Dance, Jazz, Tap, Hip Hop)

 Joyce was extensively trained in ballet and tap from early childhood, with Theresa Montone in Philadelphia.
 In her teens, she began training in Luigi style jazz, with Odette Luisi from NYC.
 She began teaching dance and performing in community theater during her high school years.
 Joyce holds a BS degree in Health and Physical Education from Pennsylvania State University.
 While attending PSU, she participated in their modern dance company, Orchesis, directed by Patricia Hiegle.
 She also danced professionally with the traveling troupe of the Manhattan Rockets during the summers while attending college.
 After graduating, Joyce taught Health & Physical Education at Heritage Junior High, in Cherry Hill, New Jersey for eight years, during which time she established an after school dance club.
 After moving to Washington State, Joyce developed an Aerobic Dance & Fitness business which she owned and directed for 10 years.
 While living in WA, she choreographed several musicals for the Richland Light Opera Company.
 She continued her dance training after moving to NH and has been teaching dance in the area since the 90’s.
 Joyce has also choreographed several musical productions for Garrison Players of Dover/Rollinsford, as well as Winnacunnet High School in Exeter.
 In 1997, she began training in Ballroom Dance with Sergei Slussky at the American Ballroom Dance Academy, in Maine and began teaching Ballroom social dance a few years thereafter.
 Joyce expects to share her love of dance and theatre for as long as possible.

 Christine earned her undergraduate degree in Psychology and her master’s in Counseling from the University of New Hampshire where she minored in dance and performed with the UNH Dance Company.
 Her strong beliefs regarding the value of movement, dance, and the arts in creating a healthy individual & community, inspired her to create Rochester Movement Arts and Rochester Creative Arts Center which, in 2003, became the basis for Arts Rochester and now Sole City Dance’s dance education programs.
 Christine also taught for the UNH Department of Theatre and Dance.
-She performs regularly with MaD Theatricals and has been a guest dancer with the Liz Lerman Dance Exchange (Shipyard Project) and the Cab Calloway Orchestra.
-She continues her study of jazz, tap and Lindy Hop by traveling to study with master teachers from around the world.
+She performed with MaD Theatricals, touring in Clara’s Dream: A Jazz Nutcracker, and has been a guest dancer with the Liz Lerman Dance Exchange (Shipyard Project) and the Cab Calloway Orchestra.
+Over the years, she studied jazz, tap and Lindy Hop with some of the greatest master teachers from around the world including Matt Mattox, Gus Giordano, Billy Siegenfeld, Brenda Bufalino, Steve Condos, Josh Hilberman, Frankie Manning and many more.

-Moriah Bureau (Young Children’s Dance, Jazz, Modern & Ballet)
+Moriah Bureau (Young Children’s Dance, Modern & Ballet)

 Moriah started dancing when she was eight at Sole City Dance (then Rochester Creative Arts Center).
 Her main focus started in ballet & she trained heavily in that style.
 She danced with Northeaster Ballet Theatre and was in many of NBT’s full length ballet productions – “12 Dancing Princesses”, “Dracula” and “The Pirate & the Gypsy”.
 She spent the Summer of 2010 branching out and performing in Schoolhouse Arts Center’s production of “West Side Story” in Standish, ME.
 And has been in numerous productions of “The Nutcracker” over the past several years (her favorite roles include: Snow Queen, Dew Drop Fairy, Spanish & Harlequin Doll).
 Now, she is mainly focused in the Modern and Contemporary dance styles and is currently a company member of SONARdance (a modern dance company based in the Portland, ME area).
 She has been furthering her dance education by dancing in Boston the past few years and has taken classes from artists such as Kyle Abraham, Margie Gillis, Faye Driscoll, Sean Curran, Heidi Henderson, Angie Hauser, Jenna Riegel, Anthony Rizzi… among many others.
 Moriah attended Bates Dance Festival in 2012 (studying under: Michael Foley, Paul Matteson, Nicole Wolcott & Sara Hook).
 While at BDF she choreographed a piece which was performed at the Festival Final Showcase as well as having been chosen to dance in another artist’s piece for the showcase.
 For the past two summers, she has gotten the opportunity to spend some time dancing with David Dorfman & his company (David Dorfman Dance) -working closely with David & his company members in the teachings and creative process.
 Moriah has been on faculty at Sole City Dance for the past 3 years, and interned as a teacher’s assistant for a few years prior to that.
 Moriah has also taught at Berwick Academy’s summer dance camps the past two years and will now be on faculty for the dance program at Berwick Academy starting this fall.